trezor/connect/docs/index.md

 - git checkout `custom-feature-branch`
 - yarn build:npm

-Install builded lib in your project:
+There are two ways to install builded lib in your project:
 #### Using `yarn link`
 * cd ./npm && yarn link
 * Inside your project: `yarn install trezor-connect`